 Unless you’ve been living under a rock for the past few months, you’ll have heard of a game called Fortnite.
 It’s the only thing the kids are playing these days, with its infectiously addictive brand of ‘Battle Royale’ online gameplay proving to be a real hit with millions all over the globe.
 It has started everything from dance crazes to tabloid horror stories about gaming addiction, and it shows no signs of fading into obscurity any time soon.

-In-app purchases are available, but they’re for cosmetic items which don’t offer any advantage over other players – but that hasn’t stopped millions of people buying Season Passes every few months as well as countless V-Bucks (the game’s virtual currency) in order to fund their purchases.
+In-app purchases are available, but they’re for cosmetic items that don’t offer any advantage over other players – but that hasn’t stopped millions of people buying Season Passes every few months as well as countless V-Bucks (the game’s virtual currency) in order to fund their purchases.

 The issue for smartphone players up until this point is that they’re at a disadvantage when compared to their PC and console-owning rivals.
 While the touch-screen controls are all well and good, they’re not as precise or accurate as a mouse-and-keyboard setup, or a joystick and buttons.
 Given that the game supports cross-platform play, this has become an issue for some serious players.